Floating University Programme

 Our mission

-The mission of the Floating University Program is to provide hands-on, practical training for students at sea, equipping them with the skills and experience needed to excel in marine science and engineering while contributing to vital ocean research and sustainable development.
+The mission of the Floating University Programme is to form a community of young researchers and support their professional growth for the development of scientific potential in Ocean and Earth sciences.
+The Programme provides hands-on, practical training for students at sea and in laboratories, equipping them with the skills and experience needed to contribute to ocean research and sustainable development.

 Our goals